Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Introduction and background on complex interpolation

 In particular $t \to (t, f(t))$ provides a holomorphic disc through $(t_0,z)$ with $t\to \|f(t)\|_t$ constant, equal to $\|z\|_{t_0}$.
 More generally, if the boundary norms are Hilbert norms on $\CC^n$,

 the interpolating norms are still Hilbert norms.
-Complex interpolation is therefore a method to extend the matrix valued function $A(s)=[a_{jk}(s)]$ defined on the boundary of the disk to its interior, and in the terminology of hermitian metrics on the vector bundle $\DD\times \C^n$, this is done so that the curvature of the extension vanishes, i.e., \beq \Theta^A:= \dbar (A^{-1}\partial A)=0. \eeq Equation (\ref{matrix}) is known (by the Wiener-Masani theorem) to be equivalent to the existence of a matrix valued function $M(t)$, holomorphic in $t \in \DD$, such that $A = M^* M$ throughout the disc.
+Complex interpolation is therefore a method to extend the matrix valued function $A(s)=[a_{jk}(s)]$ defined on the boundary of the disk to its interior, and in the terminology of hermitian metrics on the vector bundle $\DD\times \C^n$, this is done so that the curvature of the extension vanishes, i.e., \beq \Theta^A:= \dbar (A^{-1}\partial A)=0. \eeq The vanishing of the curvature means that the hermitian metric defined by $A$ is holomorphically equivalent to the standard Euclidean metric.
+In other words, there exists a matrix valued function $M(t)$, holomorphic in $t \in \DD$, such that $A = M^* M$ throughout the disc.
+The basic interpolation theorem in this setting is due to Wiener and Masani, see \cite{Wiener-Masani}.

 We proceed with a somewhat dual point of view in interpolation theory.
 Let us regard the norms as being defined by their unit balls

 The definition (\ref{definterpolation}) of the complex norm $\|\cdot\|_t$ is equivalent to the following definition in terms of the unit balls $B_t$ of the norm: For any $t \in \DD$, \be B_t =\{ h(t)\; ; \ h\in H^{\infty}(\DD, \C^n), h(s)\in B_{s} \quad\text{for almost all} \, s\in \pD\}. \ee By using a polar body (or dual norms) and the duality theorem, we can view this unit ball $B_t$ as some {\it affine hull}: For $t \in \DD$,